Chintaman Vinayak Vaidya

 Chintaman Vinayak Vaidya (18 October 1861– 20 April 1938) was a Marathi-language historian and writer from Bombay Presidency, British India.
 He was Chief Justice of Gwalior State for a period.
-He was born in a Chitpavan Brahmin family.
+He was born in a Pathare Prabhu family originally from Bombay city.

 In 1908, Vaidya chaired the Marathi Sahitya Sammelan held in Pune.
 Later, he became involved in the nationalist Congress Democratic Party, which was led by Lokmanya Bal Gangadhar Tilak.

 Works

 The following is a list of the titles of his major works: